 Civil Operations/Commercial Use

-- Must obtain prior approval from the Quinnipiac Productions department within the Office of Integrated Marketing Communications at least 48 hours in advance of the proposed use of a UAS by going to go.qu.edu/request and filling out the Communications Request Form.
+- Must obtain prior approval from the Quinnipiac Productions department within the Office of Marketing and Communications at least 48 hours in advance of the proposed use of a UAS by going to qu.edu/request and filling out the Communications Request Form.

 - A university-owned or commercial UAS must comply with FAA regulations by obtaining and producing a Part 107 Remote Pilot Certificate prior to use on the campus.
-(See faa.gov).
+(More information can be found on the FAA website.)

 - A UAS operator must provide a certificate of insurance naming the trustees of Quinnipiac University as an additional insured with a minimum limit of no less than $1 million per occurrence and $2 million in the aggregate in liability insurance written on an occurrence basis.